dpak555/aws-scripts/clear-locked-sgs/README.md

  `jpterm -o securitygroups.json securitygroups.json`

- Once you have the desired filter in place, exit with trl-c to write the filtered output to the output file defined with `-o`.
+ Once you have the desired filter in place, exit with ctrl-c to write the filtered output to the output file defined with `-o`.
 You can also manually edit the JSON file to exclude security groups.
 This ensures that the script will act only on a desired subset of the security groups, no matter what.

  Configure this output file to be used by `sg-unlock.js`, then execute it with `node sg-unlock.js`.